MimiOnuoha/Creative-Approaches-NYU/README.md

 - Do:
   - Think about ways in which your social experience of the internet has changed as a result of the pandemic.
 What are the sites, apps, platforms, and ways of connection that are saving you right now?
   -  Take care of yourselves!
+Take walks (maintain social distancing!), reach out to NYU's [health and wellness](https://www.nyu.edu/students/health-and-wellness.html) if you need, stay in touch with friends, support one another.
+Do not hesitate to reach out to me if anything changes in your situation or you find yourself struggling to focus.
-  - NOTE: As I said in class, I'm not asking you to write about the readings anymore, but if you have the space/time/motivation I recommend still skimming them!
-In a life sense, it's  useful these days to be aware of how the Internet works and advertising remains really essential to that.
+  - NOTE: As I said in class, I'm not asking you to write about the readings anymore. **If and only if** you have the space/time/motivation, I'd recommend skimming them.
+In a life sense, it's useful to be aware of how the Internet works and advertising remains really essential to that.

 #### March 26: The Internet: connection in the age of covid-19